Disco (supermarket chain): History

 Supermercados Disco opened its first store in 1961 on Centenario Avenue in San Isidro, Buenos Aires.
 In 1967, a Uruguayan family bought 50% of the Argentine brand's stock, increasing their interest to 100% in 1981.
 The Uruguayans retained ownership of Disco until 1984.

 During the 1960s, Disco's first decade as a supermarket chain, it competed directly with other well known Argentine supermarkets such as Norte, Gigante, and Tía, all of which were large, national supermarket chains, and with smaller, family-owned supermarket operations across the country.

-In 1997, Disco bought the supermarket chain Vea for 210 million USD, getting complete ownership of the company.
+In 1997, Disco bought the supermarket chain Vea for US$210 million, getting complete ownership of the company.
 This purchase turned Disco into the second biggest food retailer in the country at the time, behind Carrefour.
 At that time, most of Disco's shares belonged to the Uruguayan Velox Holdings group.
 Velox also owned the Chilean chain Santa Isabel, that would later become part of Cencosud as well.